-Tap water is not suitable for drinking, use bottled water which is often available in your safari car and at accommodations or you can buy while at the lodge.
+Tap water is not suitable for drinking, use bottled water or filtered water which is often available in your safari car and at accommodations.

+You are required to apply online for a visa to Uganda.
+Tourist visas (usually three month) are no longer available on arrival at Entebbe International airport or at land borders.
 Uganda follows a policy of reciprocity (if your Country requires a Visa for Ugandans to enter, Uganda will impose the same).
 In case of any changes in Visa regulations, you will be informed.

 Foreign Nationals wishing to visit Rwandan will get a visa on arrival at the airport or border crossing.
 The visa is US$30 valid for 30 days.
-In view of bilateral agreements, nationals of the following Countries may visit Rwanda without a visa for a period up to 90 days: Hong Kong, Philippines, Mauritius, Singapore, Uganda and the Democratic Republic of Congo.
+In view of bilateral agreements, nationals of the following countries may visit Rwanda without a visa for a period up to 90 days: Hong Kong, Philippines, Mauritius, Singapore, Uganda and the Democratic Republic of Congo.
 Citizens of countries members to the following international organizations; African Union, Commonwealth and La Francophonie get visa upon arrival and are waived visa fees for a visit of 30 days.

-You can use ATM and Visa credit cards for money withdrawal in Uganda but there is a limit to how much you can withdraw per day.
+You can use ATM and Visa credit cards for money withdrawal but there is a limit to how much you can withdraw per day.
 You need to alert your bank before using your card abroad to avoid it being blocked.

 Some establishments do not accept credit cards for payments and in cases where they are accepted, it may attract 5 – 10% additional charges.

-Traveler’s cheques are no longer accepted in Uganda.
+Traveler’s cheques are no longer accepted.

-The currency in Uganda is the Uganda Shilling, which is issued in denominations of 1000, 2000, 5000, 10,000, 20,000 and 50,000 Uganda Shillings notes.
+The currency in Uganda is the Uganda Shilling, which is issued in banknotes of 1000, 2000, 5000, 10,000, 20,000 and 50,000 Uganda Shillings notes.
 Coins are available for smaller denominations of 50, 100, 200, 500 and 1000 shillings.

-The currency in Rwanda is the Rwandan Francs, which is issued in denominations of 500, 1000, 2000, 5000 Rwandan Francs notes.
+The currency in Rwanda is the Rwandan Francs, which is issued in banknotes of 500, 1000, 2000, 5000 Rwandan Francs notes.
 Coins are available for smaller denominations of 1, 2, 5, 10, 20, 50, and 100 francs.

 Remember that tips are very personal and ultimately you decide how much you want to tip.